oat-sa/tao-i18n-tools/README.md

 # tao-i18n-tools

-This package is a collection of all thee translations related tools for TAO.
+This package is a collection of all the translations related tools for TAO.

 ### installation

 ```
-$ npm i taoI18nTools
+$ npm i -D @oat-sa/taoI18nTools
 ```

 Following tools are available to be used in this pacakge: